revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 The next important step for our master Rev file is to specify the monitors and output file names.
 For this, we create a vector called `monitors` that will each sample and record or output our MCMC.

-First, we will specify a workspace variable to iterate over the `monitors` vector.

 {{ mcmc_script | snippet:"block#","12" }}